| main tower page | recent exterior views | lobby | lounges and basement |

 See the Facebook photo album by Ghost Hunters of Urban Los Angeles for many nice photos of the Tower, including many seldom seen nooks and crannies.
 The set also includes the Palace and the Los Angeles.

-view of the Tower as the Newsreel Theatre.
+A view of the facade of the Tower Theatre as the

 A crisp 1956 view from the Richard Wojcik collection on Alison